-Students have lunch as a grade level and may buy lunch, bring a sack lunch and/or buy individual items.
+Students may buy lunch, bring a sack lunch and/or buy individual items.
 Staff in the cafeteria collect lunch money.
 Checks should be made payable to SMS.
-Students are responsible for knowing their lunch ID number and may not use another student's ID number.
-They may eat in the cafeteria or in classrooms with teacher permission/supervision.
-When students finish eating, trays should be returned, and items should be appropriately recycled, placed in compost, or thrown away.
-Students are responsible for cleaning up their area.
-Appropriate clothing for outside activities should be brought to the cafeteria.
-Students may work with a teacher during lunch; a pass is needed from the teacher before lunch.
+You are responsible for knowing your lunch ID number and may not use another student's ID number.
+You may eat in the cafeteria or in classrooms with teacher permission/supervision.
+When you have finished eating, return your tray and throw away your trash or recycle appropriate items.
+You are responsible for cleaning up your own area.
+Bring your jacket to go outside after lunch.
+You are not allowed to return to your locker until the end of the lunch period.
+If you need to work with a teacher during lunch, you are to obtain a pass from that teacher before lunch.
 During inclement weather, staff will determine if students remain inside or go outside for lunch recess.